marcadeant/online-bookstore-analysis/README.md

 # Buisness Analysis

 First analysis treated on turnover time's evolution during 2021-2022's sell period.
 I did basic statistical analysis to identify best/worse sell's period.
 I also did moving average analysis to find out tendancy and seasonnality.
-More generally, I used Lorenz's Curve to understand how much is customer proportion responsible of profit generated.
+More generally, I used Lorenz's Curve to understand how much is customer proportion responsible of profit.

 Second analysis used customer and product data to compute statistics based on customer behavior (What kind of client is interested by this product ?)
 All analysis can be find on [Analyse du CA]'s jupyter notebook.